vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 at this point it's more of a movement and posture training.
 My plan is to, in a few months, once I am more confident of the movement, upgrade to a heavier kettlebell.

+### 2025-06-29 and 2025-07-02: full reps for 10 lbs exercise 2, started doing exercise 1 for 20 lbs, upped squats with kettlebell

+I documented these updates to my exercise routine based on my performance on Sunday 2025-06-29 and Wednesday 2025-07-02:

+* As of 2025-07-02, I'm now doing the full 15 reps for 10 lbs exercise
+  2. Going forward, I don't plan to log the number of reps for 10 lbs exercise 2 as long as it's at least 15.

+* Starting 2025-06-29, I am doing a few reps of exercise 1 for 20 lbs (in addition to doing biceps curls).
+I did 2 reps on 2025-06-29 and 3 reps on 2025-07-02.

+* Over the past few month, I have squats increased the number of squats with the 12 lb kettlebell from 5 inward, 5 outward to 10 inward, 10 outward.